twhite444/ANDIE/README.md

 ## How our code was tested (in general, not a multi-page exhaustive list).
-Opened an image in the program and compared the results of running the functions to the correct outcome that was in the lab book.
-All actions correctly manipulated the image, so we tested a couple of images (png, jpg, partly transparent ect.) and no unexpected outcomes came about.
+Uploaded an image to the program and compared the results of running the functions to the correct outcome that was in the lab book.
+All actions correctly manipulated the image, so we tested a couple of images and no unexpected outcomes came about.

-Built Gradle and created JUnit Testing for most filters and other operations such as drawing.
+Built Gradle and created JUnit Testing but not extensively used for testing other than running the program through Gradle to be quicker.

+We did use Junit testing for transformation actions such as rotating and flipping.
+However, Junit testing was difficult for filters so resorted to manually checking through GUI.
+In the next deliverables we will look to add at least Junit testing for colour changes as that will be easier to implement.

 ## A list of any known issues or bugs.